H. Van Smith

-Other Degrees: MS and PhD in Physics, UNC
+MS and PhD in Physics, University of North Carolina

 I believe that the value of a liberal arts education does not lie with the subject matter itself, but with the skills it nourishes.
-If my undergraduate education had been narrowly focused on physics, I would not have developed the communication and critical thinking skills necessary in my current position at the Department of Energy.
+If my undergraduate education had been narrowly focused on physics, I would not have developed the communication and critical thinking skills necessary in my current position at the National Institute of Standards and Technology.
 Even in graduate school, the time spent writing research papers for philosophy, international relations, and history courses in undergrad helped me synthesize subject introductions for technical papers.

 While pursuing my PhD in Physics at UNC, I regularly used reading, writing, and research skills developed in history, international relations, and philosophy classes to gather information and to communicate my findings to others.
 My broad educational background also made me a better teacher, as I was able to frame highly technical ideas in a variety of perspectives for my students.
 The breadth of subjects that I studied at William & Mary has eased my transition from basic scientific research to science policy in the federal government.
-My current position at the Department of Energy requires me to constantly interact with people with a diverse set of backgrounds, knowledge and ideas.
+My current position at the National Institute of Standards and Technology requires me to constantly interact with people with a diverse set of backgrounds, knowledge and ideas.

 No matter how many lab reports or problem sets you complete, you will be hard pressed to know how to integrate a diverse set of perspectives and information without a liberal arts curriculum and its associated papers and projects.
 That skill is invaluable both at work and in your everyday life.
 The ability to communicate with people with a broad range of backgrounds makes it possible for me to collaborate effectively on the projects necessary for my job.

-I work for Food & Friends, a nonprofit that focuses on public health issues.
+I work for the Corporation for National and Community Service, a federal agency that helps more than 5 million Americans improve the lives of their fellow citizens through service.
 However, I graduated from William & Mary with a degree in economics.
 What is interesting about my career path is that it was not a complete surprise.
 As an undergraduate, I discovered my deep passion for nonprofit organizations and as a liberal arts student I was able to pursue this passion.
 Whether it was an economics course that drew comparison between nonprofits and for-profits or a sociology course that explored the need of nonprofit organizations in society, at no point throughout my education was I pigeonholed into my major.
 As a result, I find that I am able to move fluidly in this field, and I suspect other fields, without fear of feeling inadequately prepared for the challenges ahead.

 My liberal arts education allowed me to gain proficiency in a field or two but did not hinder me from immersing myself in other subjects.
 I was able to take courses in sociology, arts, mathematics, computer science, philosophy, government and the list goes on.
 All of these courses taught me something valuable that has increased my knowledge of the world and different perspectives.
 I feel confident that I could pursue a career in government, public health, economics or just about any other field.
 Through the diversity of my study I have acquired skills that are useful in any career path: research, writing, public speaking and critical thinking skills.